Linux / amd64

 Note: for a version formatted as YY.*

-, the notice applies to all versions with the same year.
+, the notice applies to all versions with

 The NVIDIA cuQuantum Appliance documentation is hosted here.

-A guide for using Qiskit can be found here.
+A guide for using qiskit can be found here.

-A guide and tutorials for using Cirq can be found here.
+A guide and tutorials for using cirq can be found here.

 A guide to getting started with qsimcirq can be found here.